Little India Private Tour in Singapore

 f/5, 1/250 sec, ISO 1600, Indoor setting

-Brotherhood at the roadside
+Brotherhood standing at the roadside

 I noticed the two men standing closely together at the busy roadside for a good full minute.
 From where I was, it took me a while to figure out what they were doing, so I quickly snapped a few shots — and then a few more.
 Soon, I realized the man on the left was helping his friend peel off the plastic on his mobile phone.
 It felt like a brotherly moment, simple yet meaningful.
 Helping each other when both are far from home.
 I need to say that our foreign workers are the unsung heroes of Singapore!